NMcst/SOHO/README.md

 Each subnet has its default gateway address seen in the configuration.

-## Configuring DHCP Server in Router
+## Configuring DHCP & DNS Server in Router

 For Administration